Madhuresh-Fichadiya/Btech-sem-6-lab-solution/Lab_03 - Count Preparation - Part 1.md

-### Count Preparation - Part 1
+# Count Preparation - Part 1

-# Count of Cities by State - API Documentation

 ## Overview
 This guide provides instructions for modifying the database and API to include the count of cities in each state.
 The changes include updating a stored procedure, adding a new field to the CityModel, and updating the StateRepository for API integration.